'PDS' warnings were made to grab attention in tornadoes, hurricanes, and now wildfires.

 The hope was that the phrase would “become synonymous with extreme weather events” and also could be used for emergencies such as hurricanes and snowstorms, Howell and two colleagues wrote for a presentation at a 2011 conference of the American Meteorological Society.

-“I definitely think this has made an impact and has saved lives over the years," Howell, who is the science and operations officer at the weather service’s Mobile, Alabama office, told The Associated Press.
+“I definitely think this has made an impact and has saved lives over the years," said Howell, who is the science and operations officer at the weather service’s Mobile, Alabama office.

 Past warnings

-One of the earliest uses of the term “particularly dangerous situation” appeared in an April 1, 1983 Associated Press article about a widespread storm system that caused a blinding dust storm in west Texas.
-A tornado watch was posted for 24 counties in east Texas, with the National Weather Service warning: “This is a particularly dangerous situation with the possibility of very damaging tornadoes.”
+That came after a “failed attempt in the late 1970s," Johns said in an interview in the Electronic Journal of Severe Storms Meteorology.
+Meteorologists had alerted the public to a “big next day,” only to see no severe weather, he said.

-In June 2005, the National Weather Service warned of a particularly dangerous situation as the environment was primed for a tornado outbreak over Oklahoma and Kansas.
+Today, meteorologists have better tools to predict catastrophic weather outbreaks than they had in the 1970s and 1980s and forecasters can more reliably issue severe warnings, Howell said.

-The warning would be used to convey urgency in more tornado outbreaks in ensuing years.
-One was issued in November 2022 when supercells were expected across parts of Louisiana and Mississippi.
+The PDS term appeared in newspaper articles such as an April, 1, 1983 Associated Press story about a widespread storm system that caused a blinding dust storm in west Texas.

 PDS warnings for wildfires